szabgab/dancer-spa-book-source/src/sessions.md

 How can a server know that two separate requests come from the same user?

-In some environments when a client talks to a server they open a channel and they talk back-and-forth that channel.
+In some environments when a client talks to a server they open a channel and they talk back-and-forth on that channel.
 In that case the server can know that all the requests in a specific channel come from the same client.
 HTTP, or "the web", that is the HTTP protocol, does not work that way.
 While there is some level of short-term connection re-use we cannot rely on that.

 When using a browser, or curl, or some other program you access a web site it does not know much about you.
 So how can it know that two requests came from the same person?
 The server might know your IP address, but several people can use the same IP address and as you move around and connect to different WiFi networks you'll use different IP addresses.
 So we need another way to allow the server to differentiate between clients.
 It is actually not that difficult, but there are certain aspects we need to be aware of.
 When a client connects to a server for the first time the server can generate a unique code and send that code to the client.
 Then, if the client decides to send that code back with subsequent requests, the server can know that this is the same client that asked the earlier request.
 Of course if someone can get hold that code then that person can pretend to be the original client.
 There are several ways to reduce this risk.
 Primarily by always using encrypted communication.
 See [HTTPS](#https) for more details on encrypting the connection.